hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 any plugin.
 It's enough to expose your Hazelcast Jet cluster with a LoadBalancer (or NodePort) service and set its IP/port as the TCP/IP Hazelcast Jet Client configuration.
-Remember that if smart-routing is disabled then all all the communication happens against a single Hazelcast Jet member.
+Remember that if smart-routing is disabled then all the communication happens against a single Hazelcast Jet member.

 ### Smart Routing Enabled